top of page

 We Will Meet Again - Bill Evans (1979)

-I first heard this album in my jazz improv class at Concordia University, with Joe Sullivan.
+I first encountered this album in a jazz arranging class at Concordia University taught by Joe Sullivan, with whom I also studied jazz improvisation.
 After that I remember transcribing almost every solo from Larry Schneider and Tom Harrell on the album.
-Great tunes, with great solos all over.
+Lovely tunes, with great solos all over.
 Some of these solos should be placed in a time capsule!
-Bill plays acoustic ans electric piano, with Marc Johnson on double bass and Joe LaBarbera on drums.
-A ' desert island' pick for sure...
-My favorite tracks on the album: Comrade Conrad &
+Bill plays both acoustic and electric piano, backed by a superb rhythm section featuring Marc Johnson on double bass and Joe LaBa

 Michel Heroux